Lloyd Allayre Loar, 1886-1943

-In 1906, at 20 years of age, Loar was performing professionally with a Gibson three-point F2 mandolin.
+In 1906, at 20 years of age, Loar was performing professionally with an unusual Gibson three-point F2 mandolin that had no lower body point.
 During this period he was a member of the Fisher Shipp Concert Company whose members included Loar, Fisher Shipp, Etta Goode Heacock, and Louis G. Karnes.

 Entering the business of music

 Loar's interest in physics and music came together in the early 1900s when he made his first mandolin.
 (While various documents suggest that he built this instrument, there is no factual data available regarding the instrument's design, features or whereabouts.)
-He later purchased a Gibson F2 three-point oval-hole mandolin from Orville Gibson that he used in many of his performances.
+He later purchased a Gibson F2 three-point oval-hole mandolin from Gibson that he used in many of his performances.
 The instruments Loar played were always different in some way.
-His three-point mandolin boasted an unusual fretboard guard that provided similar functionality to a scalloped fretboard (See Loar's Contributions.)
+His three-point mandolin had no lower body point and boasted an unusual fretboard guard that provided similar functionality to a scalloped fretboard.
+(See Loar's Contributions.)

 Lloyd's and Fisher's relationship blossomed and they were married on May 21, 1916; a marriage that lasted only eight years and they had no children.